alexlib/opticalflow/README.md

 How to run my code:

 Just open the folder in MATLAB and run file runflow.m.
-To test different images pairs, just change in input file name to the 'imread' function at the beginning of runflow.m.
+To test different images pairs, just change input file name to the 'imread' function at the beginning of runflow.m.